UberGuidoZ/Flipper/Sub-GHz/Jamming/ReadMe.md

-# WARNING ABOUT JAMMING
+# WARNING ABOUT JAMMING - This is probably illegal to do.

-This is probably illegal to do.
-These files are for educational use to determine ways the Flipper can work and how to prevent such actions.<br>
+ These files are for educational use to determine ways the Flipper can work, how jamming works, and reviewing preventative actions.<br>
 Files are UNTESTED and may cause magic smoke.
-Generated with a HackRF and recorded with the Flipper.
-(Credit: dandri#6962 on Discord)
+Generated with a HackRF and recorded with the Flipper. *(Credit: dandri#6962 on Discord)*

 -----